Introduction: Beyond the Chatbox

 The Inline Prompting is excellent for quick fixes.

-Place the cursor in your function, press Cmd+K
+Place the cursor in your function, press Cmd+K, and ask:

 Add input validation and docstring to this function